Photo: Wikimedia Commons (CC BY-SA)

 Long Son Pagoda

 Buddhist temple famous for 79-foot white Buddha statue visible across the city.
 Intricate mosaic dragons, peaceful gardens, detailed architecture.
 Climb 152 steps for panoramic city views.
 Free entry (donations welcome).
 10 minutes west of downtown.
 Respectful dress.
 Active worship site — quiet observation appreciated.
+High energy due to steps.
 1 hour visit.

 Nha Trang Cathedral (Christ the King)